 This article was written in collaboration with Greg Hancell – Senior Manager of OneSpan’s Fraud Consultancy and with input from Frederik Mennes – OneSpan Director of Product –and Will LaSala – Senior Director of Global Solutions.

-This past summer, the FBI warned of an increase in malicious activity targeting mobile financial services as mobile banking activity surged in response to COVID-19 and associated lock-downs.
+In the summer of 2020, the FBI warned of an increase in malicious activity targeting mobile financial service vulnerabilities as mobile banking activity surged in response to COVID-19 and associated lock-downs.
 That warning came to fruition at the end of December with the discovery of an “evil emulator farm” that mimicked victims’ mobile devices to defraud bank account holders in the U.S. and Europe of millions of dollars.

-The purpose of this article is to make financial institutions aware of this newly discovered threat as well as explain the layered approach to mitigating such increasingly sophisticated fraud.
+The purpose of this article is to make financial institutions aware of this as well as explain the layered approach to mitigating such increasingly sophisticated fraud.

 Researchers say the scale and speed of this scheme sets it apart from past incidences of mobile fraud.
 The attackers built a network of approximately 20 emulators mimicking 16,000 mobile devices and leveraged automation which enabled the draining of millions of dollars from bank accounts in just days.
 A mobile emulator is a virtual mobile device that imitates the functionality of real mobile devices and impersonates a user’s interaction with it.
 Emulators were originally developed to enable automated testing of software on a wide variety of devices.